erikkroes/erikkroes-nl/src/blog/knowing-what-to-expect-maybe-my-favorite-accessibility-principle.md

 ---
 title: Knowing what to expect (maybe my favorite accessibility principle)
 description: "There are some useful principles to keep in mind when considering accessibility and inclusive design, but this one is probably my personal favorite.
 It helps a lot of people (including me, which makes it super important \U0001F440) and can apply to so many situations.
 Always make sure people know what to expect."
-date: 2023-03-08
+date: 2023-03-08T00:00:00.000Z
 cover: ''
 cover_alt: ''
 eleventyExcludeFromCollections: false
 permalink: ''
+_template: post
 ---

 There are some useful principles to keep in mind when considering accessibility and inclusive design, but this one is probably my personal favorite.
 It helps a lot of people (including me, which makes it super important 👀) and can apply to so many situations.
 Always make sure people know what to expect.

 ## Example #1 - The stop-and-go haircut